chhetriabhishek15/toon-ollama-demo/docs/PROJECT_DOCUMENTATION.md

 "I built a small demo that forces an Ollama model to answer *only* from SQL query results.
 The repo compares plain JSON vs a compact TOON encoding to show token savings.
 It includes a seeder, runnable examples, and clear prompts to avoid hallucinations.
 Try it locally: seed the DB, run the examples, and compare token counts.
 Code: <repo link>"

-Long (LinkedIn article / thread opener):

-"Why techniques to ground LLMs matter: In this demo I show a practical pattern for deterministic answers from a local Ollama model.
-The repo takes SQLite query results and passes them as the only source of truth to the model.
-I compare plain JSON with a compact TOON encoding that reduces token usage substantially for tabular query results.
-Included: a seeder (Faker), runnable examples, and prompts that explicitly instruct the model to avoid external knowledge.
-If you want to reproduce: clone, seed the DB, then run the TOON vs JSON examples and observe token counts & answers.
-Link + steps: <repo link>"

-Suggested hashtags: `#LLM #Ollama #SQLite #PromptEngineering #MLOps #DataScience`

----

-## Napkin.ai / PDF export tips

-- Napkin.ai works best with a single structured document and inline images.
-Use this markdown as the source.
-- Add short GIFs (screen-recordings) for the two example runs (with and without TOON).
-Place them near the token-comparison section.
-- For PDF: render the markdown with your favorite tool (VS Code markdown preview -> Print to PDF, or use pandoc for more control).

-Example pandoc command (optional):

 ```powershell
 pandoc docs/PROJECT_DOCUMENTATION.md -o Ollama_SQLite_Demo.pdf --pdf-engine=xelatex
 ```
 ---

 ## FAQ